-The Transport Layer Security protocol, also known as TLS, is used to encrypt the transfer of data over the Internet.
-TLS is primarily used to encrypt communications between servers and applications but it is also used in encrypting emails, messages, etc.
+The Transport Layer Security protocol, also known as TLS, is used to encrypt data transfer over the Internet.
+TLS is primarily used to encrypt communications between servers and applications, but it is also used in encrypting emails, messages, etc.

-Proper encryption is extremely important for the security of data and protecting important and sensitive information such as user credentials, financial information, sensitive personal data and correspondence, and more.
+Proper encryption is extremely important for data security and for protecting important and sensitive information such as user credentials, financial information, sensitive personal data and correspondence, and more.

 If you have no encryption enabled on your server, all traffic to and from your web application is transported via unencrypted channels.
-This leaves your users vulnerable to man-in-the-middle attacks, and loss of sensitive information.
-It can also lead to full a system compromise if attackers manage to obtain administrative credentials.
+This leaves your users vulnerable to man-in-the-middle attacks and loss of sensitive information.
+It can also lead to a full system compromise if attackers obtain administrative credentials.